I’ve lost count of the number of times I’ve been asked: ‘Why Calabria in southern Italy?’

 These deep-seated stories inspired me to start travelling at a young age and finally to my father’s village in this beautiful Italian region.

-My photography and writing journey
+Photography and writing journey

 As a travel photographer and writer, I love to inspire people to visit regions of our globe that are not so well known, such as Calabria.

 My work also includes street and documentary photography.
 Capturing the essence of a candid moment is my passion and strive for images that etch in people’s minds.
-I hope that you appreciate my photography as a true and sometimes raw representation of reality, with the intention to bring awareness of social conditions.
+I hope that you appreciate my photography as a true and sometimes raw representation of reality, to bring awareness of social conditions.

 Although I picked up my first camera at age 10, it’s only during the last decade that I have devoted quality time to build a portfolio and my two websites.
 When working in my profession as a Technical Writer, my time is limited for creative ventures.